OPS-E2E-PPE/VBA-Docs/api/PowerPoint.PpSlideSizeType.md

 ---
-title: PpSlideSizeType Enumeration (PowerPoint) ms.prod: powerpoint
+title: PpSlideSizeType enumeration (PowerPoint)
 api_name:
 - PowerPoint.PpSlideSizeType
 ms.assetid: cfb46d0b-35e3-ac11-1052-a8865ba40aeb
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# PpSlideSizeType Enumeration (PowerPoint)
+# PpSlideSizeType enumeration (PowerPoint)

 Constants that specify the size type for the slide, passed to and returned by the **SlideSize** property of the **PageSetup** object.